Learning How We Talk: Speech and Language Development Milestones for Children

 4-5 Years

-Follows longer directions
+Follows longer multi-step directions

 Says all speech sounds in words

-Responds to " what did you say"
+Responds to "what did you say"

 Names letters and numbers

-Tells a short story
+Tells short stories

 Keeps a conversation going